 Mechano-Genomics Group Projects

-Chromatin biomarkers for early cancer diagnostics
+C: Single-cell imaging-AI based chromatin-state biomarkers for early disease diagnostics